 This era feels like Dookie spinning with the switch flipped to ‘repeat’.

 It is 2001

 I am eighteen years old and obsessed with Edgar Meyer, Bela Fleck, and Mike Marshall‘s Uncommon Ritual after being dragged fortuitously to see Edgar perform at Cal Poly.
-Edgar is the first musician I’ve ever seen play Cello and Bass with his entire person.
+He is the first musician I’ve ever seen play Cello and Bass with his entire person.
 Every breath is in rhythm with his bowing arm.
-I play Uncommon Ritual through the big component system repeatedly through every moment I am home.
+I play Uncommon Ritual through the big component system repeatedly every moment I am home.
 I hold my family captive to it.
 My dad grumbles about the repetition but doesn’t stop me.